AnacletoLAB/schemalink-docs/guides/developer-guide.md

 >   fastapi dev main.py
 >   ```

-Endpoints in the `/linkml` group use the [linkml python library](https://pypi.org/project/linkml/) to assist the webapp in handling linkml schemas.
-Endpoints in the `/openai` group use the [openai python sdk](https://pypi.org/project/openai/) to power the GPT-based features of the webapp.
+The API project runs alongside the webapp and provides useful endpoints to enable the webapp's features.
+This includes exposing useful functionalities from the [linkml python library](https://pypi.org/project/linkml/), to assist the webapp in handling linkml schemas.

 ## The deployment

-{: .important-title }
+{: .highlight-title }

 > In a glance
 >